Light pink paint colors

 Light Pink paint — frequently asked questions

-Will light pink look feminine or juvenile in my room?+
+Will light pink make my room look too feminine or childish?+